operasoftware/operaprestodriver/README.txt

  * Download OperaDriver from https://github.com/operasoftware/operadriver
  * Extract the operadriver directory to a location of your choice.
- * IMPORTANT: In the Opera browser visit `opera:config` and enable the "Proxy Auto Connect" preference.

 To see some examples look at the examples/ directory.
 For your own projects include the lib/* directory on your classpath, for example: